 Consideration What DIY Changes

-Insurance Worth specifically verifying with your provider
+Insurance Worth confirming directly with your provider

 What This Homeowner Ultimately Decided

-After working through the full scope of permitting, interconnection, and warranty considerations beyond just the physical installation labor they had originally focused on, this particular homeowner, despite genuinely having relevant electrical skills, decided a hybrid approach made more sense for their situation — handling some preparatory work themselves while still using a professional installer for the core installation, permitting, and interconnection process, balancing some genuine cost savings against the complexity and risk tradeoffs that a fully DIY approach would have involved for their specific circumstances.
+After working through permitting, interconnection, and warranty considerations that went well beyond the installation labor they’d originally focused on, this homeowner — despite having solid electrical skills — landed on a hybrid approach.
+They handled some of the preparatory work themselves but brought in a professional installer for the core installation, permitting, and interconnection process, trading some labor savings for less complexity and risk than a fully DIY approach would have carried in their specific situation.